Healthdirect Free Australian health advice you can count on.

 What are the adenoids?

-They are fleshy lumps of tissue that are out of sight located at the back of the inside of the nose and at the top of the throat.
+The adenoids are fleshy lumps of tissue that are located at the back of the inside of the nose and at the top of the throat.
+They are out of sight, so you can’t see them when your child opens their mouth.

-If enlarged adenoids block children’s breathing through their nose, they may contribute to obstructive sleep apnoea.
-This means they occasionally stop breathing for a few seconds and snore in between.
-The brief stops in breathing can occur a few times each night.
+If enlarged adenoids block children’s breathing through their nose, they may contribute to obstructive sleep apnoea (OSA).
+This means they have brief pauses (apnoeas) in their breathing during the night for a few seconds.
+They may also snore.
+The pauses in breathing can occur a few times each night.

 How are adenoid problems diagnosed?

-If your doctor thinks your child may have a problem with their adenoids, they will talk to you and your child and examine them.
-They may also arrange for:
+If your doctor thinks your child may have a problem with their adenoids, they will ask about your child's symptoms and do a physical examination.

 • x-rays or other scans

-• a scope, where a thin, flexible tube with a lighted camera on the end is inserted into the nose or throat to look at the nasal passages and adenoids
+• nasal endoscopy, where a thin, flexible tube with a lighted camera on the end is inserted into the nose or throat to look at the nasal passages and adenoids

 How are adenoid problems treated?

-In most children, enlarged or infected adenoids don’t need treatment.
-Since the adenoids usually shrink and disappear by the teenage years, any adenoid problems will disappear too.
+In most children, enlarged adenoids don’t need treatment.
+Since the adenoids usually shrink and disappear by the teenage years, most adenoid problems will also resolve.

-However, if symptoms are too severe — such as a child having difficulty breathing or obstructive sleep apnoea — an ear, nose and throat specialist may recommend the adenoids are removed.
+However, if symptoms are very severe — such as your child having difficulty breathing or obstructive sleep apnoea — an ear, nose and throat (ENT) specialist may recommend the adenoids are removed (adenoidectomy).
 Your doctor may also suggest removing the adenoids if your child has repeated middle ear infections.

 Sometimes, children who are having their tonsils removed will have their adenoids removed at the same time.